balchua/microk8s-actions/README.md

    that newgrp creates.
 This doesn't happen with sg, so upon exit from a sg command you are returned to your previous group ID.

+## Kubeflow Addon

+You can use the `kubeflow` microk8s addon to test your ML.
+Due to the size of the VM used by github actions the `KUBEFLOW_BUNDLE` used is `edge`.
+This is the appropriate bundle for low resource machines.

+For more information regarding kubeflow addon check this [link](https://microk8s.io/docs/addon-kubeflow)

 ## Building